 - Blood test.In rare cases, routine blood tests are obtained to rule out the possibility of an infection or tumor.
 A doctor may also order a guaiac stool test to determine if the issue has its origin in the gastrointestinal tract.

 Possible treatment methods?

-The treatment of back pain depends entirely on the cause of the problem.
+The treatment for tailbone pain depends entirely on the cause of the problem.
 Therefore, it is of utmost importance that you understand the cause of your symptoms before embarking on a treatment program.
 If you are unsure of your diagnosis, or the severity of your condition, you should seek medical advice before beginning any treatment.

-Our therapist will apply heat, ice, ultrasound, and electrical stimulation — as well as some muscle-release techniques to the back muscles and soft tissues — may help alleviate pain.
+Our therapist will apply heat, ice, ultrasound, and electrical stimulation — as well as some muscle-release techniques to the back muscles and soft tissues — may help tailbone pain relief.

 As the pain improves, our physical therapist may introduce some flexibility and strength exercises for the back and abdominal muscles.
 Techniques for improving posture may also help.

 The patient will be encouraged to practice the techniques regularly, even after the pain has gone, to prevent tailbone pain recurrence.